 There’s always the option of getting your television fix outside of the home.

-Specifically, for those who enjoy watching local and international sporting events not available on your home, hotel or villa television channels, we recommend the following venues for all the live action and atmosphere:
+For those who enjoy watching local and international sporting events not available on your home, hotel or villa television channels, we recommend the following venues for all the live-action and atmosphere:

 — Bubbas Sports Bar and Restaurant – Worthing, Christ Church